PromptAI/homepage/README_en.md

 1. The latest version of Docker is installed
 2. Enough hard disk space (more than 20GB is recommended, and the current Docker image required is about 11GB)
-3. Internet (if not supported, you can export Docker Image on a machine with a network)

 #### Script